DeepSportradar/ball-3d-localization-challenge/README.md

 ### Create the ball dataset

-The repository comes with helpers to create the ball dataset from the `basketball-instants-dataset`:
+The `deepsport` repository comes with helpers to create the ball dataset from the `basketball-instants-dataset`:
 ```bash
 python deepsport/scripts/prepare_ball_views_dataset.py --dataset-folder basketball-instants-dataset
 ```